 History in Key Stage 1 (Years 1 and 2)

 The National Curriculum for Key Stage 1 asks children to learn about specific people or events that are both within and beyond living memory.
 In these year groups, the children develop a grounding of what History is and this foundational learning is revisited and built upon in Key Stage 2.
 Teachers are given the opportunity to help children make comparisons between ‘then’ and ‘now’.
-At Badsey, we consider some of the examples provided in the National Curriculum – such as a comparison between William Caxton and Tim Berners-Lee, or a study of the Great Fire of London.
+At Badsey, we learn about significant people and events, such as Rosa Parks, Neil Armstrong and The Great Fire of London.
 Themes such as Toys and linking learning to our local setting of Evesham also lend themselves really well to helping the children learn about the past.

 History in Key Stage 2 (Years 3, 4 and 5)

-The National Curriculum for Keys Stage 2 is much more prescriptive.
-Children in these classes will learn all about the following periods of British history:
+In Key Stage 2, children will learn all about the following periods of British history:

 - Ancient Egypt